IDunion/OpenIDIDComm/README.md

 The [OpenID4VCI](https://openid.github.io/OpenID4VCI/openid-4-verifiable-credential-issuance-wg-draft.html) and [OpenID4VP](https://openid.github.io/OpenID4VP/openid-4-verifiable-presentations-wg-draft.html) specifications define protocols for issuance and verification of Verifiable Credentials between Issuer, Wallet, and Verifier extending the commonly used [OAuth 2.0](https://datatracker.ietf.org/doc/html/rfc6749) protocol.
 Currently the two OpenID4VCI/VP-Protocols are missing a feature to enable future communication between the involved parties.
 To add this feature to the OpenID4VCI/VP-Protocols we want to utilize [DIDComm](https://identity.foundation/didcomm-messaging/spec/), a transport agnostic messaging protocol based on Decentralized Identifiers (DIDs).
 Therefore, the goal of this work is to write an extension for the two OpenID4VCI/VP-Protocols that additionally allows the creation of a DIDComm channel for future communication.
 This repo should function as a proof of concept.
 Explicitly, it is no final product.

+# Use Cases for OpenIDIDComm

+There are different use cases in which the combination of the OpenID4VCI/VP-Protocols and DIDComm has advantages.
+In general, any use case in which the participants benefit from DIDComm can be implemented with our OpenIDIDComm draft.
+The most obvious use case is the communication between the parties involved after the cedential has been issued.
+But there are other use cases too:

+Imagine you have received a credential from an issuer.
+If this credential is no longer valid and needs to be revoked or the credential information needs to be renewed, this can be done using a DIDComm channel that has already been set up.
+If, for example, a student at a university has already set up a DIDComm channel when issuing their Bachelor's credential and later completes their Master's degree, the Master's credential can also be issued directly and the student receives a notification in the DIDComm channel.

+A DIDComm channel that is already established can also be useful when issuing batches (i.e. credentials that are issued in batches).
+If the issuer sends new credentials via the existing DIDComm channel, the issuer can be sure that the issuance of the following credentials will reach the right person.

 # Onboarding

 To familiarize yourself with the topic, it is worth taking a look at the following sources: